 At the very end, I would like to take a moment to talk about planning your meals.
-Organization is the keyword to success.
+The organization is the keyword to success.
 You can plan for ages but organize and execute is making it to action.
 That is when real things happen, that is when you start to succeed!

 I won’t go into details about what you should eat exactly, but your meal should look like this: breakfast, lunch, and dinner.
 Snacks in between.
 Guide yourself by the principle: Breakfast like a king, lunch like a prince and dine like a pauper.

 Snacks: apple, banana, protein shake.
-Apple in the morning, banana before workout and protein shake after a workout.
+Apple in the morning, a banana before workout and protein shake after a workout.